dmaciejewski1/gopherdata/README.md

    4. Restart your Terminal application OR type the following ```source ~/.bashrc```

 ## Create a Simple Demo Application
- This will set up a basic (non-functional) model called "gopher-demo".
+ The following instruction has been written to help you set up a basic model for usage called "gopher-demo".
+Please note that (for simplicity sake) this demo is non-functional as it will not connect you to any real database.
+It is meant to cover core concepts for usage providing examples that demonstrate how to get started, and how to get the most from this software.

  Just a few concepts...As it pertains to this module:
   * A ***Connection*** is the name of a database's connection configuration (that is, the credentials necessary for connecting to a database)